Cell wall: Fungal cell walls

 There are several groups of organisms that have been called "fungi".
 Some of these groups (Oomycete and Myxogastria) have been transferred out of the Kingdom Fungi, in part because of fundamental biochemical differences in the composition of the cell wall.
 Most true fungi have a cell wall consisting largely of chitin and other polysaccharides.
 True fungi do not have cellulose in their cell walls.

-True fungi

 In fungi, the cell wall is the outer-most layer, external to the plasma membrane.
 The fungal cell wall is a matrix of three main components: